alob-mtc/migrator/README.md

 # migrator
-A Schema migration auto generator for Golang.
+A Database Schema migration auto generator for Golang.
 Based on gorm

 Goal:
-- Scan Schema changes and generate SQL migration scripts with versioning for those changes
+- Scan Schema changes and generate SQL migration scripts automatically with versioning.